How did you get started?

 Started way back when I was 15 in Oban.
 I didn't really see it as a career but I fell in love with it.

-What’s the best piece of business advice you could give?
+What’s the best piece of advice you would give to aspiring chefs?

 Where would you like to see your business in 5 years time?

-If you could only have one of your own brownies, what would it be & why?
+If you could only cook of your recipes, what would it be & why?

 You can invite one person (living or dead) to your last meal – Who would it be and why? …and what’s on the menu?

 I would have to invite Keith Floyd.
 Growing up, I loved watching him on TV, traveling all over the world.
 It was great to see Keith get so excited with the ingredients and show a real passion for cooking.
 We would enjoy a three course meal with scallops, braised oxtail and chocolate soufflé featuring on the menu.